Academic Requirements and Regulations

 - Due dates for major projects and exams.

-- Course description from most recent catalog
+- Course description from most recent catalog.

 - Course student learning outcomes.

-- Semester course meets, e.g., Spring 2012
+- Semester course meets, e.g., spring 2012.

-- Time course meets, e.g. M/W/F 1:00-1:50 p.m.
+- Time course meets, e.g. M/W/F 1:00-1:50 (except in the case of asynchronous online courses).

-This policy may not apply to the following types of courses: thesis, seminar, problem report, independent study, field work, internships, practicum and medical clerkships.
+This policy may not apply to the following types of courses: thesis, seminar, problem report, independent study, field work, internships, practicum, and medical clerkships.

 In many cases, syllabi will be available on the World Wide Web.
 In the case of an Independent Study, the student must complete the necessary form, obtain the required signatures, and submit it or a permission to enroll form to the Registrar before enrolling.